prateek0489/100daysToDS/README.md

 # 100daysToDS
-I will be publishing my 100 days of DS code here
+This repository will keep the code for my 100 days to DS challange to myself.
+I will be adding all the codes along with supporting content here.